cacophony-wj/LeS/BODYSLIDE.md

 6. Select your **Data** directory within your **Skyrim Special Edition** directory.
 7. Check the _Group Filter_ dropdown (the one with the tiny magnifying glass) to ensure that it is blank.
 8. If it is not, click the small _X_ to clear it.
-9. In the top left dropdown, select one of the _CBBE_ options, such as _DCL - CBBE - Zipsuit_
+9. In the top left dropdown, select one of the _CBBE_ options, such as _DCL - CBBE - Armbinder_
 10. Select your preset from the dropdown below that.
 11. Preview it with the appropriate button.
 12. Once you are satisfied, ensure that the checkbox _Build Morphs_ next to the _Batch Build_ button in the lower left is **enabled**.
 13. **Hold down the CTRL key** (very important) and click _Batch Build_.
-14. You will see a huge list of bodies and armors.
+14. You will see a huge list of bodies and outfits.
 Just click _Build_.
-15. A prompt will appear asking where to put your custom-fitted armors.
+15. A prompt will appear asking where to put your custom-fitted outfits.
 Make sure they go to **_LeS Directory_/mods/BodySlide Output**.
-16. **Do not put your armors anywhere but _BodySlide Output_.**
+16. **Do not put your outfits anywhere but _BodySlide Output_.**
+17. When finished, navigate to **_LeS Directory/mods/BodySlide Output/meshes_** and make sure about a dozen outfits folders are there.
+18. If there is only a _meshes_ folder there, move it to **_LeS Directory/mods/BodySlide Output_**
+19. **Confirm that all the outfits folders are in **_LeS Directory/mods/BodySlide Output/meshes.
+They should not be located _anywhere_ else.**
-17. For output set #1, choose _SE 3BBB Body Amazing_.
+20. For output set #1, choose _SE 3BBB Body Amazing_.
-18. For all other options, choose _3BA_ if it is listed.
+21. For all other options, choose _3BA_ if it is listed.
-19. If it is not, choose _CBBE_.
+22. If it is not, choose _CBBE_.
-20. This includes the _KS Collision Morphs._ **Absolutely do not choose BHUNP or TBD for these.**
+23. This includes the _KS Collision Morphs._ **Absolutely do not choose BHUNP or TBD for these.**
-21. Press **Build*.
+24. Press **Build*.
-22. Wait for your armors to be built in the popup labeled **Processing Outfits**.
+25. Wait for your armors to be built in the popup labeled **Processing Outfits**.
 There should be close to 900 of them.
-23. You should receive the message "All outfits processed successfully!"
+26. You should receive the message "All outfits processed successfully!"
-24. If you receive any error messages, repeat the process from step 13.
+27. If you receive any error messages, repeat the process from step 13.
-25. When all outfits are successfully built, you may continue.
+28. When all outfits are successfully built, you may continue.

 ## A bit of a note on schlongs and strap-ons